MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/contracts-key-concepts-sales.md

 ---
-title: Project contracts - Key concepts - lite
+title: Concepts unique to Project Contracts
 description: This article provides information about the key concepts of project contracts.
 author: rumant
 ms.date: 10/07/2020